 Our mission is to generate a groundswell of people committed to building a culture of peace.
 Founded by activist, filmmaker and philanthropist Abigail Disney, Peace is Loud inspires action through media and live events that spotlight women leaders on the frontline of peacebuilding worldwide.
 This is our team.

-Jamie has served on the grants advisory committee of the New York Women’s Foundation and also serves on the Mentorship Board of the MFA Documentary Program at Northwestern University, her alma mater.
+Jamie serves on the grants advisory committee of the New York Women’s Foundation and the mentorship board for Northwestern University’s MFA program in documentary film.

 Sam has been a freelance bookkeeper for over 10 years, working with small businesses from film production houses to law firms to textile agents in the fashion district.